Greek Fixers visits the San Francisco Greek Film Festival

 Greek Fixers were there to witness it all!
 Our creative team produced a short presentation trailer for the festival’s 15th anniversary, three witty promotional videos highlighting the bond between Crete and San Francisco, and an audiovisual introduction for the Skouras Award.
 All of our videos were enthusiastically received.

-Theo Papadoulakis, Ioanna Davi and Yannis Iakovidis, travelled to San Francisco and participated in all festival events with other guests from Greece and around the world.
-Our team had the chance to meet and greet with film professionals and audience members from the Bay Area, the Greek-American community and the US industry in general, taking the chance to discuss upcoming projects and inform them about the new 35% cash rebate scheme for the audiovisual production in Greece.
+Theo Papadoulakis and Ioanna Davi travelled to San Francisco and participated in all festival events with other guests from Greece and around the world.
+They had the chance to meet and greet with film professionals and audience members from the Bay Area, the Greek-American community and the US industry in general, taking the chance to discuss upcoming projects and inform them about the newly introduced cash rebate scheme for the audiovisual production in Greece.

 We would like to thank the San Francisco Film Festival and particularly director Kleon Skourtis and co-director Maria Nicolacakis for their trust and incredible hospitality.